halljoshr/liine-take-home/README.md

 ### Assumptions:
 * If a day of the week is not listed, the restaurant is closed on that day
-* All times are local — don’t worry about timezone-awareness
+* All times are local — don't worry about timezone-awareness
 * The CSV file will be well-formed, assume all names and hours are correct

 ### Want bonus points?
 Here are a few things we would really like to see: